AhmadGilangArinanda/Udacity/Disaster-Response-Pipeline/README.md

 <a name="flask"></a>
 2.3.
 Flask Web App

 - Running this command from app directory will start the web app where users can enter their query.
-For example massage : "There's nothing to eat and water, we starving and thirsty"
+For example message : "There's nothing to eat and water, we starving and thirsty"

 <a name="getting_started"></a>
 ## 3. Getting Started